-- Weather-proof shoes.
-Finding a pair of stylish, comfy and weather-proof shoes sounds like a hard task, but Londoners have mastered the art of staying stylishly dry.
-Classic leather loafers, ballet flats, waterproof sneakers and chic booties are my go-to, wet-weather footwear.
+- Weatherproof shoes.
+Finding a pair of stylish, comfy and weatherproof shoes sounds like a hard task, but Londoners have mastered the art of staying stylishly dry.
+Classic leather loafers, ballet flats, waterproof sneakers and chic boots are my go-to, wet-weather footwear.
 Just make sure they are worn in - you'll be doing a LOT of walking in London.

 - Stylish raincoat.
 In London, you also don't have to compromise on style while staying cosy and dry.
-Nix your northface jacket in favour of a classic British trench coat.
-If you're visiting London in the winter, perhaps choose a chic quilted number.
+Nix your Northface jacket in favour of a classic British trench coat.
+If you're visiting London in the winter, perhaps choose a chic quilted coat.

 What do locals wear in London

 During our London itinerary, we noticed that Londoners have a different style depending on their postcode.
 Chelsea residents are usually found dressed in colourful chinos and espadrilles or skinny jeans with riding boots, while the Primrose Hill kids prefer black skinny jeans with converse.